lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_aws_bucket.rst

         Create AWS User

 3. We will want to create very restrictive permissions for this new user so that it can't access other resources of your company.
-Click on "Attach existing policies directly" and then on "Create policy".
+Click on **"Attach existing policies directly"** and then on **"Create policy"**.
 This will bring you to a new page

     .. figure:: ../resources/AWSCreateUser3.png
         :align: center